padmavc-zz/LogicAppsEipRepo/logic-apps-x12-decode.md

 ### Connect to Decode X12 Message using the following steps:

 1. Create a Logic App.
-[Create a logic app](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-create-a-logic-app/) provides an example
+[Create a Logic App](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-create-a-logic-app/) provides an example

 2. This connector does not have any triggers.
-Use other triggers to start the logic app, such as a Request trigger.
+Use other triggers to start the Logic App, such as a Request trigger.
 In the Logic App designer, add a trigger and add an action.
 Select Show Microsoft managed APIs in the drop down list and then enter “x12” in the search box.
 Select X12 – Decode X12 Message

 	![](./media/app-service-logic-enterprise-integration-x12connector/x12decodeimage1.png)